MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 **SubSite**

 A *SubSite* instance is a web application that is under a container web site.
 The container web site is configured with a set of bindings, but the site itself has no content files.
 The content files are contained in the application (subsite).
 The application inherits the bindings and other configuration settings from the container web site.
+This is the deployment type that is created when you install [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)].
+You can have multiple susbsites to the container web site.
+The structure in IIS for two instances looks like this in IIS:

 ```
+- Sites
-+ DynamicsNAVWebClient (container web site)
+  - Dynamics NAV Web Client (container web site)
+    - Dynamics110 (application)
+      + nn-NN (language versions)
-  + Dynamics110-1 (application)
+      + www
-    -en-us
-    -en-ca
-    -...
-    -www
-  + Dynamics110-2 (application)
+    - Dynamics110-2 (application)
-    -en-us
-    -en-ca
-    -...
-    -www
+      + nn-NN (language versions)
+      + www
 ```

-The URL of a subsite instance is generally longer than a rootsite because it also contains the application's alias (or virtual path), which you define.
-The URL for a subsite instance has the format:
+The URL of a SubSite instance is generally longer than a RootSite because it also contains the application's alias (or virtual path), which you define.
+The URL for a SubSite instance has the format:

 `http://[WebserverComputerName]:[port]/[WebServerInstance]`